Heckie75/kodi-addon-sane-scanner/README.md

 # kodi-addon-sane-scanner
 **A scan tool for Kodi**

-This KODI addon enables you to scan documents directly in Kodi, e.g. by using your USB flatbed scanner.

-Of course, Kodi isn't this kind of software where you expect to scan documents.
+This Kodi add-on allows direct document scanning within Kodi, such as with a USB flatbed scanner.

-But for me it is convenient to scan and archive my daily mail from my sofa simply by using my remote control and without opening any desktop application.
+While Kodi isn't typically used for scanning, this add-on provides a convenient way to scan and archive documents from the couch, using only a remote control.

 Before I have written this addon I used the scanner buttons with same functionality by utilizing [scanbd](https://wiki.ubuntuusers.de/scanbd/).
 But this doesn't work all the time for some reasons and polls the USB interface all the time in order to determine if there was an button event.
 See also problems that I have reported [here](https://bugs.launchpad.net/ubuntu/+source/scanbd/+bug/1747115)

-That's why I have written this addon which comes with the following features:
-* Kodi-sane-scanner is a *picture addon*
+Here's a cleaned-up version, focusing on clarity and a more professional tone:

+This add-on provides the following document scanning features within Kodi:

+1. **Picture Add-on:** Integrates seamlessly into Kodi's picture library.
-* configurable devices, dimension, resolution, color mode, brightness, contrast
+2. **Configurable Scan Settings:** Adjust device, dimensions, resolution, color mode, brightness, and contrast.
-* scan single or multiple pages
+3. **Single/Multi-Page Scanning:** Scan individual pages or multiple pages in a single session.
-* preview page
-* convert to PDF file
+4. **Page Preview:** Review scans before finalizing.
+5. **PDF Conversion:** Convert scanned images to PDF format.
-* join multiple pages to single document
+6. **Multi-Page PDF Merging:** Combine multiple scanned pages into a single PDF document.
-* add OCR text layer to PDF
-* archive PDF in filesystem
-* send PDF as email attachment
-* print document
+7. **OCR Text Layer:** Add an OCR-generated text layer to PDFs for searchable content.
+8. **PDF Archiving:** Save PDFs to a specified file system archive.
+9. **Email Attachment:** Send PDFs as email attachments.
+10. **Document Printing:** Print scanned documents directly.
-* view PDF documents located in archive folder (PDF files in general!)
+11. **PDF Viewing:** View PDF documents stored in the archive folder (or any PDF and many other file types).
-* rename and delete PDF documents in archive folder via context menu
+12. **Archive Management:** Rename, delete and move  documents within the archive folder via the context menu.

-Here are some screenshots.
+Screenshots are available below.

 <img src="plugin.picture.sane-scanner/resources/assets/screenshot_1.png?raw=true">
 <sup>Initial screen in Kodi before you have scanned a document</sup>